mccurcio/mccurcio.github.io/pages/archive.md

 permalink: /archive/
 ---

-puts "## Currently, I am building a library of R code snippets that and plan to consolidate them into one master list."

 {% for post in site.posts  %}{% capture this_year %}{{ post.date | date: "%Y" }}{% endcapture %}{% capture next_year %}{{ post.previous.date | date: "%Y" }}{% endcapture %}

 {% if forloop.first %}<h2 class="c-archives__year" id="{{ this_year }}-ref">{{this_year}}</h2>